CHIEF MARKETING OFFICER

 The first question a founder asks when evaluating a fractional CMO company is: What exactly am I buying?
 Most firms answer with capability statements.
 WCG answers with a delivery map.

-Before any engagement begins, the client receives a scope document that specifies: hours allocated per week, deliverables tied to calendar milestones, decision points where scope may be adjusted, and the internal team structure supporting the engagement.
+Before any engagement begins, the client receives a scope document that specifies: hours allocated per week, deliverables tied to calendar milestones, decision points where scope may be adjusted.
+And the internal team structure supporting the engagement.
 This is a service-level agreement.
 The document exists because growth-stage companies cannot afford ambiguity at $10,000 per month.

 The framework here is simple: operational transparency reduces decision friction.
 When a founder knows what they will receive in Week 4, Week 8, and Week 12, the engagement becomes measurable.
 When the engagement is measurable, it becomes improvable.